 - Where: New York Square, LS2 7BT

-Three Eventbrite events have been scheduled for the day – morning, afternoon, and evening sessions.
-Everyone is welcome to attend as many as they’d like.
-The sessions include a choir performance, talks and the arrival and handover of the Baton itself.
+Three Eventbrite events were scheduled for the day – morning, afternoon, and evening sessions.
+Everyone was welcome to attend as many events as they liked.
+The sessions included a choir performance, talks and the arrival and handover of the Baton itself.

-Find out more about the exhibition and events and book free tickets on Eventbrite.
+Find out more about the exhibition and events on Eventbrite.